GKC Architecture Overview

 - Additional cross-platform publishing orchestration beyond current shipping abstractions.

-These are retained as design intent for follow-on implementation work by the Wizard Engineer and Validation Agent.
+These are retained as design intent for future implementation work.

 Status: Stable (subject to enhancement as architecture evolves)